 Benefits: You don't have to spend the money you deposit into an HSA the same year it was deposited.
 It carries over from year to year, and the money grows tax-free.

 Like a 401k account, you can take your HSA with you if you change jobs.

 You can have an HSA and a dependent care flexible spending account (FSA).
-But you can't put money in an HSA if you use your FSA account to pay for medical expenses.
+But you are not eligible for an HSA if you have an FSA account that allows you to use it to pay for medical expenses.

 Warnings: You need to report your HSA on your federal tax return.
 However, you can claim the money you’ve deposited into the account as a tax deduction and subtract it from your gross income.
 If you use it for anything except medical expenses, you will have to pay tax on it, plus a 20% penalty.